Best Submersible Well Pumps 2026: Grundfos vs Franklin vs Goulds

 Key specs:

 Red Lion pumps are available at home improvement stores, hardware stores, and online retailers nationwide.
-They’re the most accessible submersible pump for homeowners who need a quick, affordable replacement.
+The RL12G07-2W2V is the staple 3/4 HP, 12 GPM model — ideal for medium-shallow wells.

 Key specs: